BatchClayderman/generalReviewComments/README.md

 The keywords are not typeset uniformly.
 While keeping the professional writing of the academic terms, please capitalize the first letter of each keyword, or capitalize the first letter of the first word and all the content words of each keyword.

+### 关键词数量太多

+Too many keywords are provided.
+Please reduce the number of keywords.

 ### 引言写得不好

 The Introduction section is not well-written.
 The Introduction section should briefly contain the related background, the limitations of the current existing (state-of-the-art) methods, research motivation, proposed methodologies, research contributions, and the paper's structure statements.